NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #106

 FUWAMOCO reminisced about lighting issues in their old doghouse, confirming the current one has good lighting and no ladder.

+## Episode #107

+How do you communicate to cats?
+FUWAMOCO suggests calling them with sounds and gentle gestures.